 Ethnobotanicals are plants that are traditionally used by a local culture or people as part of their everyday lives.
 It sounds simple enough, but ethnobotany goes beyond the simplistic view of disease and cure prevalent in modern medicine.
 It looks at how the plant fit in with the lives of the native users.

 The Mitragyna speciosa is an evergreen tree found in the rainforests throughout the region, where it grows potent in the warm, wet rainforests and jungles.
 Traditionally, these leaves were chewed by people from every walk of life.
-Sometimes they might be made into a decoction or tea, which was then drank to get the benefit of the active alkaloids.
+Sometimes they might be made into a decoction or tea, which was then drunk to get the benefit of the active alkaloids.

 It was this knowledge that was brought back to the United States by soldiers returning from the Vietnam War.
 They had found that its use was just what was needed for long watches or increased alertness in the dangerous jungle warfare the chaos in the region had descended into.